top of page

 Aftercare: The Key to Longevity

 Once your tattoo is complete, your artist will cover it with a bandage.
-Aftercare is key to ensuring your tattoo heals properly and looks great long-term.
-Your artist will provide specific instructions, but common steps include:
+Aftercare is vital for ensuring your tattoo heals properly and looks great long-term.
+Your artist will provide specific instructions.
+Common steps include:

 • Keep the tattoo clean and moisturized.
 Gently wash the area with mild soap and apply a fragrance-free moisturizer.